-Employees of the School Board who do not intend to seek re-election for the following school session shall submit a written notice via the Norfolk Public Schools Resignation/ Extended Leave of Absence Form A-30 to that effect to the Superintendent by June 30 of the school year.
+Employees of the School Board who do not intend to seek re-election for the following school session shall submit a written notice via the Norfolk Public Schools Resignation/ Extended Leave of Absence Form A-30 to the Executive Director of Human Resources by June 15 of the school year (VA Code Section 22.1-304).
+The Superintendent will recommend the resignation to the School Board.
 Persons seeking resignation after the contract has been signed must abide by the regulations of Norfolk Public Schools.